BROADSoftware/HADeploy/docsite/docs/plugins_reference/ansible/ansible_overview.md

 HADeploy is currently designed to achieve 2 actions: `deploy` and `remove`.

 With introduction of this `ansible` plugin, we introduced the fact target action can be defined explicitly.
-This is extended to the fact now action could be defined.
+This is extended to the fact new action could also be defined.

 For example, we can consider tools like `kdescribe` are not part of application deployment by itself, but of an auxiliary tooling deployment.
 So, we can define: